-- 2 parts washing soda (I do this quite literally and start with two cups of washing soda).
+- Two parts washing soda (Let’s start with two cups of washing soda)

 If you can’t find Fels-Naptha soap in the store or don’t want to spend money on a “special” soap, you can use any bar of soap you have.
 Have you stockpiled little bars of soaps from past hotel visits?
 Use them in this recipe, and they will work just as well.

 Another frugal tip I’ve discovered: When you need a stain remover, reach for clarifying shampoo.
-It is much cheaper than liquid laundry detergent or commercial stain removers, and does just as good a job.
-I often can pick up a bottle of clarifying shampoo on sale at CVS for about 79 cents.
-You’ll never find a stain stick this cheap in the store.
+It is much cheaper than liquid laundry detergent or commercial stain removers and does just as good a job.